fraenzi/popmod_snowfinch/docs/predictive_model.md

 To simulate the population trajectory, we follow the structure presented in Figure \@ref(fig:modelstr).
 The steps are the following:

-1. Build breeding pairs: With the females and  males present in the population, the breeding pairs are formed.
-The number of brereding pairs corresponds to the minimum of the number of males and females.
+1. Building breeding pairs: Matching females and males in the population to form the breeding pairs.
+The number of breeding pairs corresponds to the minimum number of males and females.

-2. The number of broods per breeding pair is simulated based on the temperature early and late in the breeding season according to Figure \@ref(fig:funnrbrood).
-At this step, a certain proportion of pairs are assigned to be non-breeders (number of broods is zero).
+2. The number of broods per breeding pair is simulated based on the early and late temperatures in the breeding season, as shown in Figure  \@ref(fig:funnrbrood).
+At this step a certain proportion of pairs are designated as non-breeders (having zero broods).

-3. Number of fledglings per brood is simulated based on the date of the brood (Figure \@ref(fig:nrfeldglings)).
+3. The number of fledglings per brood is simulated based on the date of the brood (as shown in Figure \@ref(fig:nrfeldglings)).
 To keep the model simple for the moment, we assume that the first broods hatch at day 162 and the second broods at day 190.

-4. Summer and winter survival is simulated for each individual assuming a survival probability defined by the functions visualised in Figure \@ref(fig:survivalfunctions).
+4. Summer and winter survival is simulated for each individual assuming a survival probability determined by the functions depicted in Figure \@ref(fig:survivalfunctions).
 We use the average temperature during breeding season (average over early and late) as predictor for survival.

-5. The simulation proceeds wit step 1. with the individuals that survived until the beginning of the following breeding season.
+5. Subsequently, the simulation resumes with step 1, involving the individuals that survived until the onset of the following breeding season.